 Medicare policy offers an important example.

-Whether seniors age 65 and older, or people who qualify for Medicare through Social Security Disability, many movement disorders patients rely on Medicare to access medication.
+Whether seniors age 65 and older, or people who qualify for Medicare through Social Security Disability, many movement disorders patients rely on Medicare (links to PDF) to access medication.
 Coverage must be comprehensive enough to meet the full spectrum of these patients’ health care needs – allowing them to treat physical symptoms, mental health symptoms and comorbidities as well.

 For this reason, the Movement Disorder Policy Coalition advocates for policies such as Medicare’s six protected classes and out-of-pocket smoothing, which keeps Part D medications within reach by evening costs out across the calendar year.